EmmanuelLefevre/Documentations/Tutorials/powershell_update_git_repositories_script.md

 Read-Host -Prompt "Press Enter to close... "
 ```

+### Setup for all OS start here

-9. ⚠️ I you don't use a personal token to request the Github API this script will not work.
+1. ⚠️ I you don't use a personal token to request the Github API this script will not work.
 To set up an identification token on the Github API and environements variables, go lower...

 ![Script Screen](https://github.com/EmmanuelLefevre/MarkdownImg/blob/main/git_pull_script.png)